-Note: A jumper must be installed in either the TST or the BEN position for the card to function.
+A jumper must be installed in either the TST or the BEN position for the card to function.

-The foregoing are the only manual setups necessary to use either model 48H or model 48HS.
-Input/Output selection and the change-of-state Interrupt Enable is done via software by writing to a control register in each PPI as described in the PROGRAMMING section of this manual.
+The foregoing are the only manual setups necessary to use either Input/Output selection.
+The change-ofstate Interrupt Disable/Enable is done via software by writing to a control register in each PPI as described in Chapter 6, Programming.